Toggle mobile menu visibility

 Read more information (Go to What is Private Fostering?)

-Who arranges private fostering?
+Who arranges Private Fostering?

 Private fostering is arranged by the proposed carer and the child's birth parents, or sometimes older children themselves.
 Local authorities do not formally approve or register private foster carers.

-Read more information (Go to Who arranges private fostering?)
+Read more information (Go to Who arranges Private Fostering?)

 Private Fostering - What happens next?